ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Postconditions:**

-None
+None.

 **Flow:**

 1. Invoke get EHR service with the known ehr_id
-2. The result should be positive and retrieve the EHR and EHR_STATUS information
+2. The result should be positive and retrieve the EHR

 #### B.3.b.
 Alternative flow 1: Get existing EHR by subject_id